Lateral Keyword in SQL

-Lateral keyword represents a lateral join between two or more tables.
+The lateral keyword represents a lateral join between two or more tables.
 It joins the output of the outer query with the output of the underlying lateral subquery.
 It is like a for-each loop in SQL where the subquery iterates through each row of the concerned table, evaluating the subquery for each row.

 The output rows returned by the inner subquery are then added to the result of the join with the outer query.
-Without Lateral, each subquery would be evaluated independent of each other and could not refer to the items in the table referenced in the outer query.
+Without Lateral, each subquery would be evaluated independent of each others and could not refer to the items in the table referenced in the outer query.

 Syntax of Lateral: